Tracy Farr

 Tracy Farr is a writer who used to be a scientist.

 Her short fiction has won awards (including New Zealand’s Sunday Star-Times Short Story Award), been published in anthologies and literary journals and adapted for radio.
-She’s been awarded residencies and fellowships in Aotearoa and Australia, including two residencies at Michael King Writers Centre (2018, 2020).
+She’s been awarded residencies and fellowships in Australia and Aotearoa, including residencies at Michael King Writers Centre (2018, 2021) and Robert Lord Writers Cottage (2025).

 Tracy’s debut novel The Life and Loves of Lena Gaunt, first published in Australia in 2013, was shortlisted in 2014 for the Barbara Jefferis Award and the Western Australian Premier’s Book Awards, and longlisted for the Miles Franklin Literary Award.
 It was published in the UK and US in 2016, and adapted for radio by RNZ (2014).